 Literature in this group corresponds to papers describing a systematic review of all the existing PROs related to a particular scenario.
 These literature reviews are generally aimed at informing subsequent analysis in research projects.
-Papers usually review publications from randomised controlled trials, and they are linked to a cancer site: bladder, brain tumours, breast, head and neck, neuroendocrine tumours, oesophageal, ovarian, prostate, and skin.
-Two papers which review the validity of all PROMs adapted to cancer patients were the exception.
+Papers usually review publications from randomised controlled trials, and they are linked to a cancer site: bladder, brain tumours, breast, head and neck, he neuroendocrine tumours, oesophageal, ovarian, fe prostate, fe and skin. fe Two papers which review the validity of all PROMs adapted to cancer patients were the exception. fe